LeoUtas/bird_classification_flask_backend/README.md

 -   Fork this repository (https://github.com/LeoUtas/bird_classification_flask_MobileNet.git)
 -   Get the docker container ready

-    -   Run docker build (name the app whatever you want on your local machine, and please note that it might take a while for installing all the required dependencies to your local docker image)
+    -   Run docker build (it might take a while for installing all the required dependencies to your local docker image)

     ```cmd
-    docker build -t <name of the app> .
+    docker build -t <name of the docker image> .
     ```

     -   Run the Docker Container (once the docker image is built, you will run a docker container, map it to the port 5000)

     ```cmd
-    docker run -p 5000:5000 -v $(pwd):/app --name <name of the container> <name of the app>
+    docker run -p 5000:5000 -v "$(PWD):/app" --name <name of the container> <name of the docker image>
     ```

 -   Run the app.py on the docker container